EV4EU/ov2xmp-django/README.md

 `http://ov2xmp.trsc.net:8000/api`

+Follow the steps bellow to get authorization based on JWT:

+1. In the Swagger page, scroll down to the `token` section in order to generate a new JWT token (in case you dont have a token already)

+2. Click on the `/api/token/` endpoint, then click on the `Try it out` button.

+3. In the request body, specify your username and password credentials.
+Then, click `Execute`.

+    The result will be something like this:

+    ```json
+    {
+        "refresh": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoicmVmcmVzaCIsImV4cCI6MTY5MzM4NjEzMSwiaWF0IjoxNjkzMjk5NzMxLCJqdGkiOiJhZjdjZWZmNmVkYTk0ZjljOTY0YTQ0NDljYmQ3NDE2OCIsInVzZXJfaWQiOjF9.kVQ1N8NH2RMkQBE1fbEAC7RwqDPD-nlKZbozxuTmPlQ",
+        "access": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjk1ODkxNzMxLCJpYXQiOjE2OTMyOTk3MzEsImp0aSI6IjlkNjkyNTU2ZWYzMDQ3YTFiZDg0Mzc5ZTZiMzJiMTExIiwidXNlcl9pZCI6MX0.up0gL5vhVlTMkQ1qRgrxIXo4rUbZl1N4tzlA47O4PxA"
+    }
+    ```

+4. Copy the value of the `access` key.

+5. Scroll up and click on the `Authorize` button and paste the value in the `jwtAuth` field.
+Finally, click the `Authorize` button.

 ## O-V2X-MP Django Admin page

 The django admin page allows you to view and modify all the django objects of O-V2X-MP (e.g., chargepoints, idTags, charging profiles, tasks, etc).
 To access that page, visit the following link: